 "My feelings!"
 Quemot returned puzzled stare for puzzled stare.

 Baley sighed.
 Cross-purposes.
 Always cross-purposes.
 "I only asked because somehow I assumed you would have instruments of some sort to measure emotional responses.
 An electroencephalograph, perhaps."
 He looked about fruitlessly, "Though I suppose you could have a pocket version of the same that works without direct electrical connection.
 We don't have anything like that on Earth."
+"I trust," said the Solarian stiffly, "that I am able to estimate the nature of my own feelings without an instrument.
+They were pronounced enough."
 "Yes, of course, but for quantitative analysis . . ." began Baley.